 After a relationship with Philippe de Rothschild, she met Ettore Bugatti who put her on with his male race car drivers.
 That’s when she started driving a Bugatti Type 35C during five separate French Grand Prix.
 With that came numerous endorsement deals and she became one of the most famous women in France.

-It’s true that she never won a race, but she is still one of the best female race car drivers ever to live.
+It’s true that she never won a race, but she is still one of the best female drivers ever to live.
 She competed hard and often finished before many of the top male competitors.
 At times, she was the only woman on the Grand Prix circuit.
 Then, she branched out and raced rallies and hill climbs as well.
 She was even in the Monte Carlo Rally.

 She was also racing at the 1933 Monza Grand Prix when three of the top race drivers during that time were killed.
 Then, in 1936, she was involved in an accident during a Grand Prix race.
 The Aston Martin she drove did somersaults through the air and collided with the grandstand.
 Over 30 people were injured and six died, but she was thrown from the car where she landed on a soldier who saved her life.